ctkjose/v-book/src/en/strings.md

 ## Length Property {menu:topics;class:v-member-string}

 The length of a string (number of bytes) can be obtained using the `.len` field.
+The `len` property is useful to check if a string is not empty.

 {class:v-play}
 ```v